hashicorp/terraform-website/content/source/docs/enterprise/private/automating-initial-user.html.md

 ptfe-admin retrieve-iact
 ```

-The complete output is the IACT, which will be used in the next step.
-This is provided as a command to allow for simplicity with automating its invocation.
+The command outputs only the complete IACT, which facilitates use in automation.

 ### Via API